chuksdsilent/mern-with-graphql/README.md

-# Ecommerce Backend
+# MERN WITH GRAPHQL

-This is project built by a group of nodejs beginners who gathered themselves as a community to build a project and learn more about nodejs
+This is project was build with nodejs and grapql.

 ## Features